 The Capital One® Venture® Rewards Credit Card has a reasonable annual fee of $0 intro for first year; $95 after that and offers cardholders Visa Signature® benefits.
 Several perks offered include travel upgrades and savings with the Visa Signature® Luxury Hotel Collection, travel accident insurance, lost luggage reimbursement, shopping discounts and more.
 In addition to the ongoing rewards program of 2 Miles per dollar on every purchase, every day, there is a current promotion where you can earn 10x miles at hotels.com/venture (valid through January 31, 2020).
 Terms apply.

 The Barclaycard Arrival Plus® World Elite Mastercard® offers cardholders the ability to earn earn 2x miles on all purchases at a decent annual fee of $89 - waived first year.
 Also, you can get 5% miles back to use toward your next redemption every time you redeem.
-This card is a World Elite Mastercard®, so you receive the luxury travel benefits associated with the program, as well as travel accident and trip cancellation insurances, and the ability to earn more miles by sharing travel stories with the Barclaycard Travel Community.
+This card is a World Elite Mastercard®, so you receive the luxury travel benefits associated with the program, as well as travel accident and trip cancellation insurances, and the ability to earn more miles by sharing travel stories with the Barclaycard Travel Community. *This offer and/or promotion has since changed, expired, or is no longer available.

 No annual fee